WiliTheSParrow/UdemyCourse_Budgety/Readme.md

 In this project we learned, how to...:
 * ...think and plan to build the project,
 * ...structure code with modules,
-* private and public data, encapsulation, separation of concerns,
+* ...private and public data, encapsulation, separation of concerns,
 * ...set up event listeners for keypress events,
 * ...use event object,
 * ...and why make an initialization function,